Beckhoff-CANADA-Community/MnCTS_HowTo_CX9240_Deployment-with-PLC-and-OPC-UA/README.md

-If it's successful you should see and output similar to the following:
+If successful you should see an output similar to the following:
 <img width="70%"  alt="image" src="https://github.com/user-attachments/assets/902da398-9a6b-4aa4-9105-5539b62224d9" />

 ## Step 5: Install TwinCAT RT Linux